drshahizan/special-topic-data-engineering/project/proposal/DataSphere/Proposal_DataSphere.md

   - Adequate hardware and software to progress.

 ## ▶️: Methodology
-- ``Data collection`` : Scrape data from Twitter on responses and tweets of Menu Rahmah using twitter API.
+- ``Data collection`` : Scrape data from Twitter on responses and tweets of mental health using twitter API.

-- ``Data cleaning and processing`` : The collected data will be cleaned, filtered, pre-processed to remove duplicate data using Alteryx and Python.
+- ``Data cleaning and processing`` : The collected data will be cleaned, filtered, pre-processed to remove duplicate data using Python.

 - ``Data analysis`` : Data analysis utilizing descriptive statistics and exploratory data analysis methods comes after the data have been cleaned.
 This will make it easier to spot patterns and trends in the information.